Want to know how to write a business plan step by step?

-- Business plans should be printed on select occasions, to share with team members/outsiders but should be dynamic document that you maintain on computer because the plan goes on forever.
-(Printed version is like a snapshot of what the plans were on the day it was printed).
+- Business plans should be printed on select occasions, to share with team members/outsiders but should be a dynamic document that you maintain on the computer because the plan goes on forever. (the Printed version is like a snapshot of what the plans were on the day it was printed).

 - If you need a formal business plan, then you include executive summary, company overview, some information about product/services, your marketing plan, list of company milestones, some information about team members, their roles, details of company’s financial plan – all these are called chapters/sections of a business plan.

 - In all cases, the most important section of a business plan is the review schedule – it sites or acknowledges that it is the part of the business planning process, in which results and metrics will be reviewed and revised regularly.

 - A real business plan is always wrong.
 Hence, the regular review and revisions (most times never did) are vital.